fafamnzm/nest-test/README.md

 Just a quick note, I changed the watch mode to start command instead of start:dev just because I could hhaha!
 I prefer it this way as it is easier and faster to type

+And We use postgres for db, So you have to have that installed and then create a databse name `nest-test`, otherwise you're gonna see some errors of db not found!

+Thank you

 ## Installation

 ```bash